Introduction

 - Training employees

-- Having some emergency plans in place
+- Having emergency plans in place

 - Documenting waste shipments